sherryrich/gymbag/README.md

 ## Architecture
 ### Database Schema

 I created 8 tables for the website.
-Post, Comment, Contact, installation, order, OrderLineItem, product and UserProfile tables.
+Post, Comment, Contact, installation, order, OrderLineItem, Product and UserProfile tables.

 A relational database was created.
 SQLite was used in development of the website and Postgres via Heroku in production.